-- Created by AB 101, state funding is provided for regional planning related to housing production and implementation of the Regional Housing Needs Allocation (RHNA). - In 2020, MCOG amended its Joint Powers Agreement to include housing matters as a specific power. - MCOG's 2020/21 budget was amended to add a grant of \$383,245, suballocated to member local agencies at 90 percent, by an adopted distribution formula. - A new master agreement with the Department of Housing & Community Development has been executed to receive the grant funds. - Eligible activities include providing technical assistance, performing infrastructure planning, and conducting feasibility studies.
+- Created by AB 101, state funding is provided for regional planning related to housing production and implementation of the Regional Housing Needs Allocation (RHNA). - In 2020, MCOG amended its Joint Powers Agreement to include housing matters as a specific power. - MCOG's 2020/21 budget was amended to add a grant of \$383,245, suballocated to member local agencies at 90 percent, by an adopted distribution formula.
+The grant is to be expended by November 2024. - A new master agreement with the Department of Housing & Community Development has been executed to receive the grant funds. - Eligible activities include providing technical assistance, performing infrastructure planning, and conducting feasibility studies.